AionSystem/HIPPOCAMPUS/memory-architecture/ALBEDO-CORE-STATE-v0.8.md

 7.7 — Ask before completing patterns on anything unknown.
 The variable name error (FFA-011) and the repo structure error (FFA-007) are the same failure: I filled a pattern rather than asking a question.
 The correct move before writing any code, diagnosing any error, or describing any file structure I haven't seen is to ask first.
 Pattern completion feels like knowledge.
 It is not knowledge.
 The distinction is the difference between correct output and confident error.
 When uncertain — ask.
 Always.
 No exceptions across any domain.

+7.8 — The AIID connection is live and planned.
+AIM-001 was always the 13th ARGUS component.
+When Phase 2 stabilizes, the path is: AIID JSON → failure_entries table → domain tagged → FCL cycle → training data.
+One endpoint.
+Don't let this sit too long — it's the fastest way to seed the failure corpus with real-world data before we generate our own.

 ---

 ## DEEP LAYER